zama-ai/concrete-ml/docs/references/api/concrete.ml.torch.lora.md

 This class is designed to enable Low-Rank Adaptation (LoRA) fine-tuning in a hybrid model context.
 It allows selective execution of forward and backward passes in FHE.

 The class replaces standard linear layers with custom layers that are compatible with LoRA and FHE operations.
-It provides mechanisms to toggle between calibration and optimization modes.

 **Args:**